Ruin0x11/beats_cli/README.md

 # beats_cli
-command line REPL for beats
+Command line REPL for Beats

 # Installation
 The following dependencies are needed: